kxcastilliano/GDIM33Activities/README.md

 4. Since it ranges from a scale of 0-1 with 0 being no shadows and 1 being full on shadows, It’s best to assume that anywhere between 0.3-0.5 would be a good amount of shadows for the object.

+## W9

+### Activity 1

+#### Game of choice
+Minecraft!

+#### Brainstorming

+Cube Outline effect:
+When a player hovers cursor over a block there is an outline over it to indicate to the players what block they are going to either mine/place something on.
+We think that this effect is a renderer feature that is applied to certain objects.
+This game effect is activated when the cursor is pointing to the specific game objects and it is deactivated when the cursor is not over the object.

+Teleportation effect (Nether):
+Full-screen post-processing effect
+Maybe it has a timer to activate and deactivate while the other world(Nether) loads.

+Effect of attacking something:
+When player hits something living (mob, another player) they turn red for a brief moment
+Material change?
+An effect in an individual object's material
+Set a timer to control red effect using Time.deltaTime